oslabs-beta/kaptn/README.md

 If you get a warning that the app is from an unidentified developer, go to System Preferences > Security & Privacy > General and click "Open Anyway".

+*Please note, login functionality is currently disabled.
+Instead, please continue as guest to access all features of Kaptn.

 ## Usage Guidelines

 ### Overview